buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_TubeBundleTypeFinned.md

 # Pset_TubeBundleTypeFinned

-Finned tube bundle type attributes.
+Finned tube bundle type attributes.<!-- end of definition -->
 Contains the attributes related to the fins attached to a tube in a finned tube bundle such as is commonly found in coils.